flexumio/beautiful-docx/README.md

 - `caption`
 - `td`
 - `p`
-- `h1-h4`
+- `h1-h6`

-When present in the root of the document or container tags, it is wrapped in a paragraph, which visually adds 2 line breaks.
+When present in the root of the document or container tags, it add line break to previous paragraph

 **Supported content:** not supported